Xela101/CreditsLoadTest/README.md

 A few include: Replay attack, 0 CS Transactions, Address funding errors and more.

-The larger bugs are reported directly to the development team (I am a private tester).
+The larger bugs are reported directly to the development team.
-They seem to be rapidly releasing new versions for the bug fix's and listening to feedback that is a positive sign.

-Can they do 1 million tps?
-Currently no (I don't see anywere near 100k tps in this current build), and some major features that are needed by the blockchain security wise are not yet implemented.

-Will they beable to do 1 million?
-Lets wait and see :)